yclas/documentation/api-documentation.md

 Examples:

-Show unread messages ordered by when was updated/replied

-`GET /api/v1/messages?status=0&sort=-updated`

-This are the messages received to advertisememt 5.
+This are the messages received to advertisememt 5 from older to newer.

-`GET /api/v1/messages?id_ad=5`
+`GET /api/v1/messages?id_ad=5&sort=-created`

 This will get the threads started by user 3.

 `GET /api/v1/messages?id_user_from=3`

+Show unread messages ordered by when was created/replied. (see unread shortcut), not recommended.

+`GET /api/v1/messages?id_user_to=2&status=0&sort=-created`

 Pagination also available.
 [Read more here](#pagination).

+**Get Unread Messages**

+Shortcut: This will return the threads that user has not read yet.
+We filter by id_user_to and status=0.

+`GET /api/v1/messages/unread`

+Allows filters, sorting and pagination.

 **Get Thread Messages**

+IMPORTANT: The ID we use to retrieve all the thread is always id_message_parent , not id_message.

 `GET /api/v1/messages/5`